Learn More

 Embodied Exploration: Facilitating Remote Accessibility Assessment for Wheelchair Users with Virtual Reality

-Proceedings of ACM SIGACCESS Conference on Computers and Accessibility (ASSETS 2023) Links: [doi] [PDF] [HTML]
+Proceedings of the ACM SIGACCESS Conference on Computers and Accessibility (ASSETS 2023).
+ACM. [doi] [PDF]

 Franklin Mingzhe Li, Lotus Zhang, Maryam Bandukda, Abigale Stangl, Kristen Shinohara, Leah Findlater, and Patrick Carrington